Join us in the motor city, Detroit, for our 8th Americas Conference. Detroit, September 12-14, 2015. conference.istvs.org

-A panel discussion “Future research direction in terramechanics, mobility, energy efficiency and off/on-road vehicle engineering for complex terrain and cyber environments” will be conducted with the participation of ISTVS leading researchers and automotive industry.
+A new panel discussion “Terramechanics-based AI Techniques and Controls for Autonomous Mobility” will be conducted with the participation of ISTVS leading researchers, military and robotic industry.
 Technical presentations and group discussions are planned during the dinner and lunch time.

 The following technical symposia are planned:

 1. Terramechanics, locomotion, and soil/terrain modeling (three symposia)

 1.1.
 Recent accomplishments in terramechanics research and education

 These three symposia concentrate on new research directions in terramechanics science and its applications to vehicle engineering and academic education, including areas of modeling, computer simulation and design of tire/wheel, track and other locomotion/vehicle systems, various types of soil and snow modeling and characterization, uncertainties and stochastic characteristics of vehicle-environment interaction.